SolrNet/SolrNet/Documentation/Facets.md

 http://wiki.apache.org/solr/SimpleFacetParameters#Pivot_.28ie_Decision_Tree.29_Faceting

-this is a test branch
+this is a test branchthis is a test branch with another change